crsegerie/crsegerie.github.io/bio.md

 # Short Bio

-Charbel-Raphael Segerie is executive director of the CeSIA, where he leads research and education in AI safety.
+Charbel-Raphael Segerie is the executive director of the Centre pour la Sécurité de l'IA (CeSIA) in Paris, where he leads research and education in AI safety.
 He teaches a course on AI safety within the Ecole Normale Supérieures.
-His work focuses on comprehensively characterising emerging risks in artificial intelligence, on interpretability, addressing challenges related to current safety methods like RLHF, and safe by design AI approaches.
+His work focuses on comprehensively characterising emerging risks in artificial intelligence, addressing challenges related to current safety methods like RLHF or interpretability, and safe by design AI approaches.